 The relationship between logical thinking and reading comprehension is well established in the literature.
 It has been said that “there is no reading without reasoning,” and even that reading is reasoning.

 What can parents do to help their children?

 If your child is having trouble learning to read, the best approach is to take immediate action.
 Ninety-five percent of poor readers can be brought up to grade level if they receive effective help early.
-The longer you wait to get help for a child with reading difficulties, the harder it will be for that child to catch up.
+The longer you wait to get help for a child with reading problems, the harder it will be for that child to catch up.

 Reading consultant Susan Hall urges parents to trust their intuition.
 “I have listened to parent after parent tell me about feeling there was a problem earlier on, yet being persuaded to discount their intuition and wait to seek help for their child.
-Later, when they learnt time is of the essence in developing reading skills, the parents regretted the lost months or years.”
+Later, when they learned time is of the essence in developing reading skills, the parents regretted the lost months or years.”

 How can Edublox help?